bhakti259/expense-tracker-remote-mcp-server/README.md

 ## Database

+### Database (FastMCP Cloud note)

+On FastMCP Cloud the app runs on ephemeral storage.
+The server is configured to use a writable temp path when deployed on FastMCP Cloud:

+- Database path used on FastMCP Cloud: `/tmp/expense_tracker.db`

+The server will automatically initialize the database on startup (or on first tool call) using the included initialization logic.

-Expenses are stored in `expenses.db` (SQLite) with the following schema:
+Expenses are stored in SQLite with the following schema:

 ```sql
 CREATE TABLE expenses (